krusve/krusve.github.io/_posts/2023-03-13-thesis-impact-of-QC-on-cryptography.md

 isn’t classical, dammit, and if you want to make a simulation of nature, you’d better make it quantum mechanical, and by golly it’s a wonderful problem, because it doesn’t look so easy.”
 (Feynman, 1982, S. 486)<sup>61</sup>.
-Feynman held this lecture when quantum computing was barely a theory.
+Feynman held this lecture when quantum computing was barely a field.
 Now, 40 years later, Quantum Computing poses such an immediate threat to the status quo that
 <abbr title="National Institute of Standards and Technology">NIST</abbr> (National Institute of Standards and Technology) is choosing algorithms to
 become the new standards for Public-Key Encryption and Key-establishments.<sup>1</sup>